quasarframework/quasar-framework.org/source/guide/cordova-publishing-to-store.md

 First, you need to enroll in [Apple Developer Program](https://developer.apple.com/programs/).
 As with Google, if you have a personal account with Apple, you can create an additional one for your applications.

 ### Connecting Xcode with your developer account
-After you receive your developer status, open Xcode on your Mac and go to Preferences > Accounts and add your account to Xcode by clicking the `+` button on the lower left hand side, and follow the instructions.
+After you receive your developer status, open Xcode on your Mac and go to Preferences > Accounts.
+Add your account to Xcode by clicking the `+` button on the lower left-hand side and follow the instructions.

 ### Signing
-Now that you linked Xcode with your developer account, go to Preferences > Accounts, select your Apple Id on the left hand side and then click the View Details button shown on the previous image.
+Now that you linked Xcode with your developer account, go to Preferences > Accounts, select your Apple Id on the left-hand side and then click the View Details button shown on the previous image.

 Click the Create button next to the iOS Distribution option.